biggates/docker-stm32cubeide/README.md

 # docker-stm32cubeide

+## Disclaimer

+This project provides a method for encapsulating STM32CubeIDE within a Docker container.
+The purpose of this project is to facilitate development environments and does NOT distribute STM32CubeIDE or any of its components.

 ## Usage

-1. Run docker with your workspace mounted to `/workspace`
+1. Run docker with your workspace mounted to `/workspace`.
+Assume your project name is: "Project"

   ```bash
   $ docker run --rm -it -v {pwd}:/workspace biggates/stm32cubeide